Chart Color Schemes

 Health performance in The Gap is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-The Gap faces significant health challenges, as assessed by AreaSearch's analysis of mortality rates and chronic condition prevalence.
-Common health conditions are somewhat prevalent across both younger and older age cohorts in The Gap.
+The Gap faces significant health challenges based on AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are high, with common health conditions prevalent across both younger and older age cohorts.

-Private health cover is found to be very high at approximately 57% of the total population, which is around 1,287 people.
-This compares to a rate of 51.6% across the Rest of NT.
-Mental health issues and asthma are the most common medical conditions in the area, impacting 6.6 and 5.7% of residents respectively.
-A total of 78.1% of residents declare themselves as completely clear of medical ailments, compared to 78.4% across the Rest of NT.
-The under-65 population demonstrates better than average health outcomes in The Gap.
-As of June 2021, 8.2% of residents are aged 65 and over, which is approximately 186 people.
-Health outcomes among seniors in The Gap are above average, with national rankings even higher than the general population.
+Private health cover is very high at approximately 57% of the total population (~1,403 people), compared to 51.6% across Regional NT.
+The most common medical conditions in the area are mental health issues and asthma, impacting 6.6 and 5.7% of residents respectively.
+78.1% of residents declare themselves completely clear of medical ailments, compared to 78.4% across Regional NT.
+The under-65 population demonstrates better than average health outcomes.
+As of the latest data (2021), 7.9% of residents are aged 65 and over (195 people).
+Health outcomes among seniors are above average, with national rankings even higher than the general population.

 Frequently Asked Questions - Health